“Wine and Cheese” Catches a Wave

-In 1939, second (at least) wine and cheese tasting was held by the Wine and Food Society of New York.
-It was reported on by Charles B. Driscoll, who wrote a column for the San Bernadino Sun in California, “New York Day By Day”.
+In 1939 a pioneering wine and cheese event was held by the Wine and Food Society of New York.
+This group was an early branch of the International Wine and Food Society, founded in London, U.K. in 1933.
+The event was reported on by journalist Charles B. Driscoll in the San Bernadino Sun, in his column “New York Day By Day”.

 The Wine and Food society is one of the interesting organizations of New York.
 It has grown from a nucleus of a few gourmets.
 Recently I attended a tasting at the Ritz-Carlton, and was astonished to find four or five hundred people filling the grand ballroom as they noseyed about, tasting a sliver of cheese here and a thimbleful of port wine there.
 On an occasion of this kind, there may be as many as 30 or 40 tables or counters, each numbered, and each dispensing only one kind of wine or food.
 The most accomplished gourmets sit at tables with rows of samples of wine and cheese before them, comparing, whiffing, making notes.
 The general membership and guests make a social affair of it, milling about and gathering in small groups, wine-glasses and cheese slices in hand.

 With hundreds of attendees, these pre-war wine and cheese events were hardly impromptu.
 Tickets were likely sold to the public as it seems unlikely (though possible) the New York group had 400-500 members so early.
 Perhaps an analogy is to the many whisky and large-scale beer festivals held today.

 Driscoll was clearly taken with the novelty of a wine and cheese tasting.
 Writing in southern California, I suspect his coverage helped promote the “wine and cheese” idea locally.
 It was a “natural” for California given the restoration of commercial winemaking with Repeal in 1933 and California’s ample, year-round agriculture and viticulture.